-This post was created to answer questions of a couple of mothers in our peaceful parent village forum who had the issue of their child struggling to leave them when it was time to go to their dad’s house following separation.
+This post was created to answer questions of some of the separated mothers in our peaceful parent village forum dealing with issues related to their child struggling to leave them when it was time to go to their dad’s house.
 Much of this advice can be adapted for other situations, perhaps you are the father and your child is struggling to separate from you to go to their mother’s house.
 Or you may be a mother or a father whose child is struggling to separate from you in situations where they need to be with a different carer or to school or a class.

 I love Gordon Neufeld’s term of “staying together when apart”.